 Do you have a favorite go-to arabica coffee?
 I can’t say that I have found that perfect arabica for me yet.
 I like trying different kinds.
 As long as I choose a good quality arabica coffee, it tastes pretty wonderful.
 It might cost a little more, but it’s worth it.
 Sometimes the cheap ones just end up in the garbage anyway.

-Here's a pic of Bryan and I enjoying a nice cup of arabica at one of favorite cafes in Ecuador.
+Here’s a pic of Bryan and I enjoying a nice cup of arabica at one of our favorite cafes in Ecuador.
 We just love travel, and trying the local coffee is always a highlight.

 Right now I’m enjoying a bag of arabica that my in-laws brought us back from their trip to Hawaii, it’s smooth, chocolaty, and nutty – I’m loving it!